 Arete outdoor centre is located in Gwynedd, North Wales.
-Nearby are the majestic mountains of Snowdonia, expansive lakes, and the coast of Anglesey that has both beaches and cliffs.
+Nearby are the majestic mountains of Eryri (Snowdonia), expansive lakes, and the coast of Anglesey that has both beaches and cliffs.

 - Rural setting in the village of Llanrug located between the tourist towns of Caernarfon and Llanberis

 - Short drive to the many first class outdoor activity venues

 - Shop, public house and eatery all nearby

 - Outdoor shops and tourist attractions 5 minutes away